BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Making mistakes in calculations while making the problem into smaller parts.
-Adding instead of multiplying is the common mistake.
+Making mistakes in calculations while breaking down the problem into smaller parts will result in an error.
+Adding instead of multiplying is a common mistake.
 Always check the sign before calculating.

 Mistake 2